HG0161/SonoffS60OTA/README.md

 hardware trial passed this point, and bridge v3 now confirms itself before setting its peer as the next-boot fallback.

-## Part 2: exact Safeboot-layout migration
+## Part 2: WIP NOT TESTED exact Safeboot-layout migration

 A private complete 4 MiB post-conversion dump has now supplied the actual S60 partition sector.
 Its table MD5 is valid and the complete sector SHA-256 is